arturopala/make-it-g8/src/main/resources/g8-build-template/README.md

 How to modify the template?
 ==

-Change the template sources in `/src/main/g8` as you need, be careful about placeholders, and run `./test.sh` to validate the changes or ...
+ * review template sources in `/src/main/g8`
+ * modify files as you need, but be careful about placeholders, paths and so on
+ * run `./test.sh` in template root to validate your changes

+or (safer) ...

+* run `./test.sh` first
+* open `$testTargetFolder$/$testTemplateName$` in your preferred IDE,
+* modify the generated example project as you wish,
+* build and test it as usual, you can run `$testCommand$`,
+* when you are done switch back to the template root
-Run `./test.sh`, go to the `$testTargetFolder$`, change the generated example project, build and test it running `$testCommand$`, and finally run `./update-g8.sh` to port changes back to the template.
+* run `./update-g8.sh` in order to port your changes back to the template.
+* run `./test.sh` again to validate your changes

 What is in the template?
 ==